 Hedgehogs are considered the gardener’s friend as they can help keep some of the garden pests under control.
 However whilst they can give us the pleasure of seeing them as they wander across our gardens late at night we can cause them a lot of problems with our gardening activities.
 The following advice should help to reduce some of the problems that they might encounter in our gardens.

 Bonfires – use a proper incinerator or move the pile to be burnt just before setting fire to it.
 This should ensure that no hedgehog has made a home in the rubbish.
-Do not burn or trim pampas grass until you are sure there are no hedgehogs nesting in it.
+Do not burn or trim pampas grass until you are sure there are no hedgehogs nesting in it and always light checked material from one side only to offer an escape route for anything you may have missed

 Netting – keep all pea-netting a foot above the ground so the hedgehogs can go under it and will not try to go through it and become stuck.
 The same applies to tennis nets, football nets etc. Barbed wire should also be kept off the ground and never left trailing or carelessly discarded.

 Drains – keep drain holes covered: this stops both leaves and hedgehogs blocking the drain.
 Check uncovered drains, bean trenches, holes for footings etc and garage inspection pits daily to make sure no hedgehogs are trapped.
-Provide escape routes if possible eg rigid plastic netting or a plank.
+Provide escape routes if possible eg rigid plastic netting or a plank with batons.

 Fences – repair wooden fences that blow down in the wind etc as soon as possible or hedgehogs may be tempted to make their nests underneath them.
-Leave a hole in fences or newly constructed walls so the hedgehogs can come and go.
+Create 13 x 13cm (5 x 5”) square holes in the bottom of fences or newly constructed walls so the hedgehogs can come and go.
 Use environmentally safe wood preservatives on sheds, fences etc as hedgehogs often lick new smells or substances – your garden centre should be able to advise.
 Very occasionally hedgehogs are found with a leg trapped in between the gaps in log rolls (used for edging) so check these and other hazards regularly.

 Wild Patches – STRIMMERS MUTILATE – take care when mowing long grass and tidying wild patches, as they are an ideal place for a hedgehog’s nest.
 When cutting long overgrown areas check for hedgehogs and other wildlife, then cut initially to about a foot long.
 Check again before cutting any lower.
 Providing a suitable nesting or hibernating box can help prevent accidental disturbance.
 Bin bags left at ground level will also attract hedgehogs and they may try to nest in them and get put out for the dustcart.